The History of Julian Pathways, Inc.

-In 2016, Julian Pathways became an incorporated nonprofit organization to allow for additional grant and donation opportunities.
-The goal of our organization is to ensure that each child receives the physical, emotional, and intellectual support he or she needs -in school, at home, or in the community- to learn well.
+2016: Julian Pathways becomes an incorporated nonprofit organization to allow for additional grant and donation opportunities.
+The goal of our organization is to ensure that each child receives the physical, emotional, and intellectual support they need -in school, at home, or in the community- to learn well.

 With funding fluctuating year to year, programs have come and gone, however, our passion to help our school community has never wavered.
 Julian Pathways, Inc. has received a number of accolades and awards that include the Substance Abuse and Mental Health Services Administrative (SAMHSA) Award, Golden Bell award, Early Mental Health Initiative PIP awards and multiple proclamations from the San Diego County Board of Supervisors.
 We’ve even received congressional recognition!

 2020: due to the COVID-19 health crisis and the school closures, we quickly adjusted our focus to include more of the Julian community in our services.
 With food insecurity at its highest and so many in the community in need, it became apparent that the organization once again, needed to rise to the challenge of providing support.
 Already armed with connections to organizations such as Feeding San Diego and the San Diego Food Bank, we stepped in to provide regular food distributions to three different locations in the rural backcountry.
 Now that students are back to in-person learning, we’re ready to roll out the next wave of services.